Welcome to today's edition of the Rush 24-7 podcast.

 It's good to have different teams in there every year.

-Uh you might you might not in the World Series, they're both in the American League sturdily, you idiot.
+You might, not in the World Series, they're both in the American League snurdly, you idiot.

-They both they can't meet each other in the World Series.
+They can't meet each other in the World Series.

-Now, next next next next thing you're gonna tell me, you're gonna tell me who cares about the Oakland A's and the Detroit Tigers in the American League Championship Series.
+Now, Next thing you're going to tell me, you're going to tell me who cares about the Oakland A's and the Detroit Tigers in the American League Championship Series.

-You s you may as you may as well be a Northeastern elitist if that's your attitude about it.
+You may as well be a Northeastern elitist if that's your attitude about it.

 The baseball fans of this country will watch it.